Oil & Natural Gas Projects

 U.S. CO2-EOR production has grown by 4 percent/year over the last 20 years to today’s level of 280,000 barrels of oil per day.
 The use of SPI gels is anticipated to further improve those levels by 1 percent/year within a few years of a successful demonstration and up to 3 percent/year in future years.
 SPI could add over 300 million barrels of otherwise bypassed reserves over ten years.

-Impact has completed treatment in two wells under the first of three SPI GEL field studies.
-Impact successfully injected approximately 1000 bbl into the selected injection well.
-Initial results show that the injectivity was reduced by 86%.
-Impact moved their field equipment to a producing well within the same field and completed a second injection of 5000 bbl.
+Impact has completed treatment of two wells under the first of three SPI GEL field studies (wells A and B).
+Impact successfully injected approximately 1000 bbl. into injection well A. Initial results show that the injectivity was reduced by 86 percent.
+Impact moved their field equipment to a producing well (well B) within the same field and completed a second injection of 5000 bbl.
 Initial results show successful injection of the SPI gel into the producing well.
 Impact and the field operator will monitor the field over the coming months to determine the success of the two SPI Gel treatments.

 Two major CO2 flood operators have signed up for the field tests.
 A third major operator has expressed interest.
 One operator has already furnished field/well data and the second is currently preparing to furnish data.
 The second largest silicate manufacturer has committed to provide silicate as needed for the field tests.